csound/manual/docs/score/eval.md

 e
 ```

-As the three copies of the section have the macro $CNT. with the different values of 1, 2 and 3, this expands to
+As the three copies of the section have the macro `$CNT`. with the different values of 1, 2 and 3, this expands to

 ``` csound-sco
 s